Is Smile Direct Club™ safe?

 - Representative: “You absolutely can.
 Our clear aligners can fix all overbites!”

 The problem here is, Smile Direct Club™ ‘s representatives are not actual dentists and they have no understanding of different orthodontic conditions.
 Your smile concierge automatically assumes that every orthodontic case can be fixed using clear aligners.
 This is not true.
 The dentist who is in charge of your Smile Direct Club™ treatment, never gets to see you in person.
 You can’t properly diagnose one’s orthodontic status simply by looking at a computer scan from a thousand-miles away.
 Ultimately, your underlying orthodontic condition could go undiagnosed and won’t get properly treated using Smile Direct Club™ clear aligners.

 - Patient: “Can I fix my underbite with clear aligners?”

 - Dentist: “Most likely not.
-While clear aligners are very effective at straightening teeth and closing gaps, they can not fix most underbite cases.
+Clear aligners are very effective at straightening teeth and closing gaps.
+However, they are not capable of fixing most underbite cases.
 Treating your underbite will require braces.”

 - Patient: “Can I fix my crossbite with clear aligners?”

 - Dentist: “Definitely not.
 Crossbites are very difficult to fix and they almost never qualify for clear aligner therapy.
 Just about all crossbite cases require braces.”

 - Patient: “Can I fix my overbite with clear aligners?”

 - Dentist: “It depends on how large your overbite is.
 If your overbite is mild-to-moderate, then you’re probably a good candidate for clear aligner therapy.
 However, if your overbite is very large, then you will require braces.”